Nike Air Force: Description

-The shoes are sold in 5 different styles: super low, low, mid, high, and super high.
+The shoes are sold in three different styles: low, mid, and high.
 The mid comes with a connected strap.
 The high-top Air Force 1s come with a velcro strap; the mid-top strap is secured to the shoe while the high-top's strap is movable and removable on some versions.
 Although the shoe comes in different colors and color schemes, the most common Air Force 1s sold are solid white (also referred to as "white on white"), the second most common being solid black ("black on black").
 Another identifying characteristic of an Air Force 1 shoe is a small medallion secured to the bottom of the laces but with holes on both sides so it can be removed by sliding it off the shoe lace.
-The medallion is engraved with the inscription "AF-1", with the year "'82" inscribed beside it, and has historically been made out of a silver-colored metal (perhaps pewter).
-Its original design was more circular, but after a redesign the Air Force 1's 25th anniversary in 2007 the medallion is now rectangular.
-(The redesign also involved encasing the inscription in white plastic; that was discarded in favor of the original medallion material.)
+The medallion is engraved with the inscription "AF-1", with the year "'82" inscribed beside it, which has historically been colored silver.

-History
+Models

+Air Force 1

-Bruce Kilgore designed the shoe, which was never originally called the Air Force; the name is a reference to Air Force One, the plane that carries the President of the United States.
-Nike Air Force 1s were originally considered the favored shoe of inner-city youth, especially in Harlem, New York, giving rise to the nickname "lushy lushaba".
+The Nike Air Force 1 was designed by Bruce Kilgore in 1982.
+The name is a reference to Air Force One, the plane that carries the President of the United States.
+Nike Air Force 1s were ubiquitous in Harlem, New York, giving rise to the nickname "Uptowns".